Liberal Democrat

 Thursday, August 28, 2014

-Phil Donahue Show: Video: Jane Fonda Anti-War Speech and Interview on the Vietnam War
+Phil Donahue Show: Jane Fonda Anti-War Speech & Interview On The Vietnam War

 Jane Fonda at her highest peak as an anti-war New-Left political activist.
 Calling members of the American military criminals, murderers, including the President of the United States Richard Nixon and perhaps President Nixon's predecessor Lyndon Johnson as well.
 The wing of the American Left the New Left people who are called McGovernites for their support of U.S. Senator George McGovern's 1972 presidential campaign took over the Democratic Party in the late 1960s and early 1970s.
 And gave the Democratic Party a real bad name for over twenty-years.